glecchi/CSQLQueryExpress/README.md

 # SQLQueryBuilder

 **SQLQueryBuilder** is a C# library designed to compile TSQL code, providing developers with the utmost flexibility to write expressions in C# that closely resemble TSQL syntax.
-This library bridges the gap between C# and TSQL, enabling integration of TSQL commands directly within a C# environment.

 Note that while SQLQueryBuilder handles the compilation of TSQL code, the execution is delegated to any ORM such as Dapper.

 In addition to compiling TSQL code, SQLQueryBuilder offers a scaffolding tool and a test client for writing and executing queries.